gburd/greg.burd.me/content/posts/command-line-flake-arguments/index.md

 From outside of a flake's Nix expression, the flake is a black box, a mapping from its input sources to the artifacts that it outputs.
 There is no built-in way to pass an arbitrary value, a boolean flag or string, from the command line in order to override a deeply nested configuration embedded in your flake.
 In most cases, this is fine, and you can work around many apparent needs for a one off override by building separate outputs for different purposes.
 Your flakes will probably come out better designed if you can use them strictly as intended.

 A real-life use case where a command line override would come in handy comes from my own [nix-darwin](https://daiderd.com/nix-darwin/) configuration, where I have my [homebrew](https://brew.sh/) formulas and casks specified.
 I like to let Nix manage installing and upgrading these packages, but unfortunately the process to check for updates eats up a bit of time.
 When I'm testing a new change to some other part of my nix-darwin setup, I don't like to waste time repeatedly checking for homebrew updates.
-I could manually disable homebrew updates, but then I have to remember to flip it back on.
+I could manually disable homebrew updates, but then I'd have to remember to flip it back on.
 Wouldn't it be nice to have two commands?
 Something like:
 ```bash
 # rebuild the full system flake, when we want to perform homebrew updates
 darwin-rebuild switch --flake <flake-path>